assaf/zombie/doc/new-resources.md

 The `target` property associates the resource with an HTML document or element (only applies to some resources, like documents and scripts).

+Use `browser.resources.dump()` to dump a list of all resources to the console.
+This method accepts an optional output stream.

 ### Mocking, Failing and Delaying Responses

 To help you in testing, you can use `browser.resources` to mock, fail or delay a